Certificate Course in Matsumoto/Nagano Style Acupuncture

 How do I enroll?
 How is the course structured?

 Five to seven weekend seminars are offered in Portland, Oregon each year.
 Most of these are taught by Monika Kobylecka, Kiiko Matsumoto's co-author and teaching assistant.
 Kiiko Matsumoto also teaches each year in Portland.
 Attendance in all our classes accrue toward the 150 hours needed for certificate status.

 Attending one of Monika Kobylecka's Foundation Classes is the ideal way to get started.
 These classes will give you a clear and coherent overview of Kiiko Matsumoto Style Acupuncture, and plenty of supervised, hands-on practice.
 Enrollment is strictly limited to ensure optimal learning.
-You are also welcome to attend other classes by Kiiko Matsumoto or Monika Kobylecka in Portland.
-The next one is Kiiko Matsumoto's "Restoring the Brain/Gut Axis" on Sept.
-9-10, 2017.
+You are also welcome to attend other classes by Monika Kobylecka in Portland.
+The next one is September 8-9 @ OCOM.